Try StarTree Cloud: 30-day free trial

 The entry under ingestionConfig.transformConfigs makes sure that data in the Case Number field in the data source is ingested into the CaseNumber column of the table.
 To learn more about writing these functions, see the ingestion transformation (opens in a new tab) documentation.

-You can create the table and schema by running the following command:`
+Create the table and schema by running the following command:

 docker run \